7ombie/jsii/docs/untitled.md

 ## Mutablity Operators

-JSII provides prefix operators for *packing*, *sealing* and *freezing* objects, with a corresponding set for checking whether an object is *packed*, *sealed* or *frozen*.
+JS2 provides prefix operators for *packing*, *sealing* and *freezing* objects, with a corresponding set for checking whether an object is *packed*, *sealed* or *frozen*.

-While the terms *seal* and *freeze* should be familiar to any JS dev, the term *pack* was introduced by JSII to refer to `Object.preventExtensions` and `Object.isExtensible`, fixing an inconsistency in JavaScript, where `isExtensible` returns `true` if we *can* mutate the object, while `isSealed` and `isFrozen` return `true` if we *cannot* mutate the object.
+While the terms *seal* and *freeze* should be familiar to any JS dev, the term *pack* was introduced by JS2 to refer to `Object.preventExtensions` and `Object.isExtensible`, fixing an inconsistency in JavaScript, where `isExtensible` returns `true` if we *can* mutate the object, while `isSealed` and `isFrozen` return `true` if we *cannot* mutate the object.

-In JSII, pack, seal and freeze (consistently) define three levels of progressively more immutable state:
+In JS2, pack, seal and freeze (consistently) define three levels of progressively more immutable state:

     pack o                         -> Object.preventExtensions(o)